 Library locations for studying and exam taking

-A Google-like search engine in which you can readily limit your search to online-only resources provided by ASU and one of many advanced tools the library offers, including over 650 research databases and a custom link to Google Scholar connecting you with full-text sources that are available at the library.
+One Search is a Google-like search engine in which you can readily limit your search to online-only resources provided by ASU and one of many advanced tools the library offers, including over 650 research databases and a custom link to Google Scholar connecting you with full-text sources that are available at the library.

-Free digital news subscriptions & streaming services
+Free digital news subscriptions and streaming services

 Have you activated your free news subscriptions to the New York Times and the Wall Street Journal?
 As an ASU student, you also have free access to thousands of films and documentaries through the streaming services Kanopy and Films on Demand.